 Most closed sourced drivers do not support the KMS/shared-GEM/shared-DRM technologies on which Wayland works.
 While this may be okay for open source purists, who only want to use graphic cards that have open source drivers available, it may not sit well with people who spend a lot of money for high-end graphic cards only to get some crappy 3D performance.

-Although it should be noted that NVIDIA has declared that they will start supporting Weyland, it may take years before Weyland fully supports most high-end drivers.
+Although it should be noted that NVIDIA has declared that they will start supporting Wayland, it may take years before Wayland fully supports most high-end drivers.

 Con Vulnerable to Keyloggers

 Because of the ability for applications to get information between them, X is extremely vulnerable to keyloggers.